ShaneRozenLevy/ShaneRozenLevy.github.io/_projects/tehs_pitch.md

 advantage of core actuation in ways that can be applied to spined quadrupeds.

-To begin my work on I Jerboa I replicated the previous work done by Avik De.
-To start I implemented a pitch unlocked tail energized gait on the boom.
+To begin my work on, Jerboa I replicated the previous work done by Avik De by implementing a pitch unlocked tail energized gait on the boom.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">